jcazevedo/jcazevedo.net/_drafts/solutions-to-scala-with-cats-chapter-4.md

 Since `Id[A]` is just a type alias for `A`, we can notice that we avoid all boxing in the implementations and, due to that fact, `flatMap` and `map` are identical.

+## Exercise 4.4.5: What is Best?

+The answer depends on what we are looking for in specific instances, but some things that the previous examples for error handling don't cover are:

+* We can't accumulate errors.
+The proposed examples all fail fast.
+* We can't tell exactly where the error was raised.
+* It's not easy to do error recovery.